hashicorp/consul/website/source/docs/agent/http/agent.html.markdown

 If a `TTL` type is used, then the TTL update endpoint must be used periodically to update the state of the check.

-Optionally, a `ServiceID` can be provided to associate the registered check with an existing service provided by the agent.
+The `ServiceID` field can be provided to associate the registered check with an existing service provided by the agent.

+The `Status` field can be provided to specify the initial state of the health check.

 This endpoint supports [ACL tokens](/docs/internals/acl.html).
 If the query string includes a `?token=<token-id>`, the registration will use the provided